surma/surma.dev/content/things/webgpu.md

 Without any options, `requestDevice()` will return a device that does _not_ necessarily match the physical device’s capabilities, but rather what the WebGPU team considers a reasonable, lowest common denominator of all GPUs.
 The details are [specified][webgpu limits defaults] in the WebGPU standard.
 For example, even though my GPU is easily capable of handling data buffers up to 4GiB in size, the `device` returned will only allow data buffers up to 1GiB, and will reject any data buffers that are bigger.
 This might seem restrictive, but is actually quite helpful: If your WebGPU app runs with the default device, it will run on the vast majority of devices.
 If necessary, you can inspect the real limits of the physical GPU via `adapter.limits` and request a `device` with raised limits by passing an options object to `requestDevice()`.

-For details about handling lost devices, check this [blog post][handling lost devices].
+For best practices about handling lost devices, check [this blog post][handling lost devices].

 ### Shaders